Skip to Content

 They chase six more birds at intervals as a loose collection of floats, horseback riders, musicians and people on foot wind their way around the countryside and into downtown Eunice in the late afternoon.

-a fool having fun at the courier in st. landry
+A fool having fun at the courier in st. Landry

 I wouldn’t recommend following the parade the whole day.
 But it’s worth getting up to the start by 7:30 or so to see the assemblage of costumes, musicians, horses and floats, and to see the chicken chase (the bird gives them a run for their money).